 BP: Well tell us a little bit about Append Me, and what kind of makes it different.

 ET: How we started this.
 Right.
 Well, we started this project about four-and-a-half years ago.
 A little bit over four-and-a-half years ago.
 And believe it or not, I didn’t even know how to send an email back then.
 Okay?

 So, I told my wife.
 And my wife thought “Well, you’re crazy.
 You don’t even know how to send an email.
 But go ahead.”
 I know.
 Right?
 So, I started things to Google.
-I started learning, and learning a little bit in this and that.
-At the beginning we had to hire a company, and then use their software.
+I started learning and learning a little bit about this and that.
+At the beginning, we had to hire a company, and then use their software.
 And it was limited.
 You know?
 And obviously, four-and-a-half years ago I noticed the power of mobile.
 And I’m like, “Things are going mobile.
 I know this is the right thing.
 We’ve got to try and make it mobile.”